 Categories: All, Coal, Coal Quality, World Coal Quality Inventory, Environment Aspects, Environmental Effects, Geochemistry & Geophysics, Geochemistry Laboratories, Geochemistry Research, Type: USGS Publication

 The beta distribution is another continuous distribution defined within a finite interval offering wider flexibility in style of variation, thus allowing consideration of models in which the random variables closely follow the observed or expected styles of variation.

-Categories: All, Environment Aspects, Geologic CO2 Sequestration, Type: Outside Publication
+Categories: All, Environment Aspects, Geologic CO2 Utilization, Type: Outside Publication

 USGS Publication: Open-File Report 2011–1298

 The USGS recently assessed the potential for natural gas resources in the Middle Devonian Marcellus Shale of the Appalachian Basin Province.
 This preliminary report provides some additional geologic information used in the Marcellus Shale assessment.

 Categories: All, Oil & Gas, National Oil and Gas Assessments, Regional Studies, Appalachian Basin, Type: USGS Publication